fpweb-git/svelte-cms/README.md

 npm run dev
 ```

-Register, the first user will have the admin role.
+When you register, the first user will be assigned the ‘admin’ role.
 The project currently uses [PicosCSS](https://picocss.com/) for basic styling.
 If you prefer to start with an unstyled project, simply remove the PicosCSS CDN link in app.html

 ## Building